 The news was a welcome boost for traditional high-street business models on the face of it, but it also raises a number of pressing questions for retailers, many of which have literally just weathered the challenges of the pandemic, only to find themselves confronted by a new, no less transformational storm on the horizon.

 Establishing the right technology infrastructure, including everything from omnichannel and modern, connected Point-of-Sale systems, to order management and warehouse solutions, will give brands the flexibility, agility and scalability they need to face-off against this latest disruption heading their way.

-To survive this next phase in Amazon’s evolution, retailers must prepare their systems and processes for a new marketplace that will be dominated by those brands that are able to deliver seamless, personalised shopping experiences across physical and digital channels.
+To survive this next phase in Amazon’s evolution, retailers must prepare their systems and processes for a new marketplace that will be dominated by those brands that are able to deliver seamless, personalized shopping experiences across physical and digital channels.

-Sticking to traditional models has already led to the demise of many high-street, retail stalwarts over the last two decades, so it’s very much a case of needing to adapt and prioritise to customer expectations, now.
+Sticking to traditional models has already led to the demise of many high-street, retail stalwarts over the last two decades, so it’s very much a case of needing to adapt and prioritize to customer expectations, now.
 We see 2022 as an opportunity for all retailers (big & small) to double-down and go ‘all in’ on omnichannel.

 Along with a renewed emphasis on omnichannel, we also expect the trend of moving the supply chain and goods closer to the consumer to gather pace strongly in 2022 too.

 The benefits of micro-fulfillment centers and ‘dark stores’ (faster customer fulfillment, less miles traveled for delivery fleets, reducing CO2 emissions, quicker more efficient returns processes etc.) have largely been proven over the last 12 months.
 As the supply chain gets closer to consumers expect customer experiences to change and improve.

 Whether it’s parcel pickers in warehouses or HGV drivers on the roads, the current crisis being caused by a lack of supply chain staff is clear and present for all to see.